paulkernfeld/contiguous-data-in-rust/README.md

 ## `arrayvec`

-This crate will let you store a Vec inside of an array, but it won't let you exceed the size of the array.
+This crate will let you store a Vec inside of an array, but it won't let you exceed the length of the underlying array.
 This means that the data can live in the data segment, on the stack, or on the heap.

 [arrayvec](https://docs.rs/arrayvec)